Negativity of Lyapunov Exponents and Convergence of Generic Random Polynomial Dynamical Systems and Random Relaxed Newton's Methods: Random relaxed Newton's method

 In particular, we have $\sharp (\CCI \setminus \Omega _{\tau })\leq \deg (g)-1$, and for any subset $B$ of $\CC $ with $\sharp B\geq \deg (g)$, there exists an element $z\in B$ such that

 Furthermore, for each $\varphi \in C(\CCI )$ and for each $z\in \Omega _{\tau }$, we have

-and this convergence is uniform on any compact subset of $\Omega _{\tau }.$ \end{itemize} \end{thm} \begin{proof} When $g/g'$ is a polynomial of degree one, then it is easy to see that statements (i)-(vii) hold.
+and this convergence is uniform on any compact subset of $\Omega _{\tau }.$ \end{itemize} \end{thm} \begin{proof} When $g/g'$ is a polynomial of degree one (i.e., $g(z)$ is of the form $a(z-c)^{m}$), then it is easy to see that statements (i)-(vii) hold.
 Thus we may assume that $g/g'$ is not a polynomial.
-By Lemma~\ref{l:RNMnnen}, Theorem~\ref{t:rcdnkmain2}, the proof of Lemma~\ref{l:chimune} and Corollary~\ref{c:rcdnkmain2f}, statements (i)--(v) hold.
+By Lemma~\ref{l:RNMnnen}, Lemma~\ref{l:wmsopen} and its proof, Theorem~\ref{t:rcdnkmain2}, the proof of Lemma~\ref{l:chimune} and Corollary~\ref{c:rcdnkmain2f}, statements (i)--(v) hold.

 We now prove (vi).
 Let $\Theta :=\{ L\in \Min(\langle N_{g,1}\rangle ,\CCI )\mid L\subset \CC \setminus Q_{g}, L \mbox{ is attracting for } \delta _{N_{g,1}}\} .$ Then each $L$ is an attracting periodic cycle of $N_{g,1}.$ Let $L\in \Theta .$ If the period $p_{L}$ of $(N_{g,1},L)$ is equal to $1$, then there exists an element $x\in Q_{g}$ with $L=\{ x\}.$ However, this is a contradiction.
 Hence, we have $p_{L}\geq 2.$ In particular, two different points of $L$ never belong to the same connected component of $F(N_{g,1}). $